ava-labs/hypersdk/README.md

 	//
 	// If any keys are touched during [Execute] that are not specified in [StateKeys], the transaction
 	// will revert and the max fee will be charged.
-	//
-	// An error should only be returned if a fatal error was encountered, otherwise [success] should
-	// be marked as false and fees will still be charged.
 	Execute(
 		ctx context.Context,
 		r Rules,